hphelion/documentation/cloudos/prepare.releasenotes.md

 ###Known Issues### {#known-issues}

-The following are known issues for HP Cloud OS 1.20.
+The following are known issues for HP Helion Cloud OS 1.20.

 ####Installation####